cyrus-and/gdb-dashboard/README.md

 A divider is basically a terminal-wide horizontal line with an optional label.
 Primary dividers are those used to separate the modules, whereas secondary dividers may be used inside modules to logically separate different sections.
-When a section or module is empty then the style is set to `off`.
+When a section or module is empty then the styles used for the divider are those with the `off` qualifier.

 ### Common styles